Promotion strategies

 Special offers

-Special offers are a type of sales promotionThe use of incentives to persuade a potential buyer to make a purchase..
-They offer incentiveAn encouragement or reason to do something. to persuade consumers to make a purchase.
+Special offers are a type of .
+They offer to persuade consumers to make a purchase.
 Examples include:

 Branding